lharinarayanan/deta-task-3/README.md

 3) Create database hari_db in http://localhost/phpmyadmin/index.php by clicking on the new icon on the left of the page.

-4) Within the database create the following tables in XAMPP PHPMYADMIN SQL control pannel within the database.
+4) Within the database create the following tables in XAMPP PHPMYADMIN SQL control pannel within the database by pasting the following sql commands in the sql command prompt.

   CREATE TABLE user ( id INT(9) AUTO_INCREMENT PRIMARY KEY, name VARCHAR(255) , email VARCHAR(255), telephone bigint(10), password       VARCHAR(255) );